Expert Predictions For DefenceTech In 2026

 Loris Petro, Marketing Manager at Kratom Earth

-“The most substantial area of development is Micro Automation and Compact Sensor Intelligence, as the military seeks technology that can scale without significantly increasing equipment costs.
-Sensor grids made of units below forty dollars are replacing older single-point surveillance systems, increasing the surveilled area by more than three hundred percent while maintaining low power consumption for weeks of operational use.
+“The area of development that I am observing as the most substantial is in Micro Automation and Compact Sensor Intelligence, as the military desires technology that can perform at scale without increasing the cost of the equipment significantly.
+This is evident through the use of sensor grids of units below $40 each replacing older single-point surveillance systems with a greater than 300 percent increase in area to be surveilled along with low enough power requirements for weeks of operational use.

 Paul DeMott, CTO of Helium SEO